palantir/gradle-baseline/docs/best-practices/contributing/readme.md

 - constructive: *"try using fooFunction() instead of barFunction() here"* versus *"fix function"*
 - friendly: *"please use consistent variable naming (see other variables in this class)"* versus *silly naming*
-- educational: *".paralellStream() has bad performance characteristics in this case, see <link>"* instead of *"this is never going to scale"*
+- educational: *".parallelStream() has bad performance characteristics in this case, see <link>"* instead of *"this is never going to scale"*
 - reasonable: do not ask to add an end-to-end test if none of the other code in the project has end-to-end tests
 - in scope: do not ask to also clean up or refactor this other unrelated class as part of this contribution